 The core of the Program is the students, all of whom are designated Hays Fellows at the Law School.
 Fellows also assume one of the endowed fellowships in the Program.
-Almost all fellows are third-year NYU law students, but from 1958 to 1972, one or two graduate law students received Hays Fellowships each year and in 1996–1997 an Australian graduate student who was enrolled in the Hauser Global Scholars Program at the Law School was appointed a Hays Fellow.
+Currently, all Fellows are third-year NYU law students, but from 1958 to 1972, one or two graduate law students received Hays Fellowships each year and in 1996–1997 an Australian graduate student who was enrolled in the Hauser Global Scholars Program at the Law School was appointed a Hays Fellow.

-Since 1991, each semester the Program has invited a former fellow to meet with the current Hays Fellows in an informal setting to discuss their backgrounds, aspirations, successes and disappointments in civil liberties work, and recollections of their year as a fellow.
-These events have proved enormously popular with each class of fellows, who acquire a sense of civil liberties from an established lawyer who had similar experiences as a student and shares their general outlook.
+Since 1991, each semester the Program has invited a former Fellow to meet with the current Hays Fellows in an informal setting to discuss their backgrounds, aspirations, successes and disappointments in civil liberties work, and recollections of their year as a fellow.
+These events have proved enormously popular with each class of Fellows, who acquire a sense of civil liberties from an established lawyer who had similar experiences as a student and shares their general outlook.

 Since 2006, the Program has invited distinguished public interest lawyers to meet with the current Hays Fellows in an informal setting to discuss civil liberties issues and the work of non-profit law organizations.

-Following their apprenticeship in the Hays program a large majority of fellows have continued to work in the public interest field as private lawyers, doing pro bono work, as civil liberties lawyers, in legal services organizations, in government civil rights offices, and as law professors.
+Following their apprenticeship in the Hays Program a large majority of Fellows have continued to work in the public interest field as private lawyers, doing pro bono work, as civil liberties lawyers, in legal services organizations, in government civil rights offices, and as law professors.

-Many former fellows have been directors or legal directors of public interest organizations, including several ACLU affiliates, The Legal Aid Society, legal services offices, and National Defender organizations.
+Many former Fellows have been directors or legal directors of public interest organizations, including several ACLU affiliates, the Legal Aid Society, legal services offices, and National Defender organizations.